Gabon: Media

-Radio-Diffusion Télévision Gabonaise (RTG) is Gabon's national state-owned broadcaster.
+Radio-Diffusion Télévision Gabonaise is the state-owned broadcaster.
 Its output is primarily in French, and the group airs regular news bulletins in indigenous languages.
-Colour television using the SECAM standard was introduced in 1975, following French cooperation that financed a colour TV studio in Gabon by that year.

 In 2004, the government operated 2 radio stations, and another 7 were privately owned.
 There were 2 government television stations and 4 privately owned.
 In 2003, there were an estimated 488 radios and 308 television sets for every 1,000 people.
 About 11.5 of every 1,000 people were cable subscribers.
 In 2003, there were 22.4 personal computers for every 1,000 people, and 26 of every 1,000 people had access to the Internet.
 The national press service is the Gabonese Press Agency, which publishes a daily paper, Gabon-Matin (circulation 18,000 as of 2002).

 L'Union in Libreville, the government-controlled daily newspaper, had an average daily circulation of 40,000 in 2002.
 The weekly Gabon d'Aujourd'hui is published by the Ministry of Communications.
-There are about 9 privately owned periodicals which are either independent or affiliated with political parties.
+There are about 9 privately owned periodicals that are either independent or affiliated with political parties.
 These are published in certain numbers that have been delayed by financial constraints.
 The constitution of Gabon provides for free speech and a free press, and the government supports these rights.
 Some periodicals actively criticize the government, and foreign publications are available.